vitormesquita/MSession/README.md

 `MAccount` is a typealias to a tuple that return `account: String` and `password: String`

-### Biometry authentication
+### Biometric authentication

-AuthManager provides some functions to interact with Biometry authentication using `LAContext`.
+AuthManager provides some functions to interact with biometric authentication using `LAContext`.
 These functions are:

 ```swift
 public var biometryType: BiometryType